oussamasamia/itekcom_oussamasamia/Readme.md

 2. GitHub Sign-In Button:

 - Once the module is configured with valid GitHub OAuth credentials, a "Sign in with GitHub" button will be displayed on the login or authentication page.
+- Manually add the following line in the appropriate location within your authentification.tpl template file to display the GitHub sign-in button:
+  `{hook h='displayGitHubLoginButton'}`

 3. Signing In: